miloserdev/openbmc/poky/documentation/sdk-manual/extensible.rst

 .. note::

-   See the ":doc:`/ref-manual/devtool-reference`"
+   See the "
+   devtool
+    Quick Reference
-   section in the Yocto Project Reference Manual.
+   " in the Yocto Project Reference Manual for a devtool quick reference.

-Three ``devtool`` subcommands provide entry-points into development:
+Three ``devtool`` subcommands exist that provide entry-points into
+development:

 -  *devtool add*: Assists in adding new software to be built.